philipdaubmeier/GraphIoT/doc/setup_production.md

 ## Deployment

+1. Go to the publish profiles folder `src/GraphIoT.App/Properties/PublishProfiles/` and copy `CustomProfile.template.pubxml` and name it `CustomProfile.pubxml`
-1. In Visual Studio, right click on the main *"GraphIoT.App"* project in folder *"MainWebserver"* and select *"Publish..."*
+2. In Visual Studio, right click on the main *"GraphIoT.App"* project in folder *"MainWebserver"* and select *"Publish..."*
-2. Edit the *"Custom Profile"* and enter your server, web site name and credentials for WebDeploy
+3. Edit the *"Custom Profile"* and enter your server, web site name and credentials for WebDeploy
-3. Hit *"Publish"*
+4. Hit *"Publish"*

 Check if the application runs and is reachable.
 The database tables will be created automatically on first run.